Pilot (House): Production

-A central part of the show's premise was that the main character would be handicapped.
+A key element of the show's premise was the handicapped main character.
 The initial idea was for House to use a wheelchair, but Fox turned down this interpretation (for which the crew was later grateful).
 The wheelchair idea turned into a scar on House's face, which later turned into a bad leg necessitating use of a cane.
-The original script called for House to be 34 years old; however, Shore later explained that he did not want the character to be that young.
+Shore drew on the character of the detective Sherlock Holmes for House, as he was always a fan of the character and found the character's traits of indifference to his clients unique.
+The parallels to Holmes informed the House-Wilson dynamic.